eclipse-archived/smarthome/docs/sources/architecture/thing-handler.md

 }
 ```

-The BaseThingHandler will delegate the update to the framework, which informs all registered listeners about the updated thing.
-But the update is **not** delegated back to the handler through the `thingUpdated` call.
+The `BaseThingHandler` will propagate the update to the framework, which then notifies all registered listeners about the updated thing.
+But the thing update is **not** propagated back to the handler through a `thingUpdated(Thing)` call.

 ### Updating Thing Properties